loelschlaeger/fHMM/README.md

 # HHMM_Finance
-This repository provides R and C++ code for fitting (hierarchical) hidden Markov models (H)HMMs to [financial data](#data).
+This repository provides R and C++ code for fitting (hierarchical) hidden Markov models (H)HMMs to financial data.

-## Data
 The code is intended to be used on closing prices of financial time series provided by https://finance.yahoo.com/.
 The data must be in csv-format, containing columns named "Date" and "Close", and must be saved in the folder `"./data"`.
 Additionally, data can be simulated.

 ## Getting started
 The file `main.R` presents the workflow:
 1. Run code chunk 1 to initialize the code.
 The paths for the [data](#data) and the [results](#results) are printed.
 2. Run code chunk 2 to set and check the model's [controls](#controls).
-3. Run code chunk 3 to fit the model to the [data](#data).
+3. Run code chunk 3 to fit the model to the data.
 4. Run code chunk 4 to decode the hidden states.
 5. Run code chunk 5 to visualize the [results](#results).
 6. Optionally run code chunk 6 to reinitialize an old model.